dh-tech/undate-python/CONTRIBUTING.md

 The best and recommended way to get help is to join the [DHTech Slack](https://dh-tech.github.io/join/) and ask for help there.
 Only in cases when this is not feasible at all, you can open a new issue and tag it with "Help Request".

 ## DHTech
 This project started during the DHTech 2022 Hackathon.
-If you do technical work in the digital humanities and are intersted in like-minded people, [consider joining](https://dh-tech.github.io/join/)!
+If you do technical work in the digital humanities and are intersted in meeting like-minded people, [consider joining](https://dh-tech.github.io/join/)!